-The MTSS core team consists of: administrator, school counselor, literacy coach, department heads, and instructional coach.
+The MTSS core team consists of: administrators, school counselors, dean of students, and instructional coach.
 The MTSS leadership team is responsible for ensuring that the school has in place a system that provides increasingly intense and individualized interventions, resources and supports needed to meet the unique needs of its students.